dharmik529/470FinalProject/README.md

 The language, named "Symplnym" is a simple programming language designed for educational purposes.
 It features a minimal set of keywords and constructs to facilitate learning and understanding of basic programming concepts.

 ### Language Specification
-- MyLang is a statically-typed language with a simple syntax.
+- Symplnym is a statically-typed language with a simple syntax.
 - It supports variable declarations, assignments, arithmetic operations, and basic control flow statements.
 - The language uses a lexer and parser to analyze the source code and generate an Abstract Syntax Tree (AST).
 - The AST is then traversed to execute the program.